 We’ve included a video showing one alternative method above.
 Here, you follow steps one to five of our solution, and then you solve only some of the yellow face before approaching the corner pieces of the other colors.

 Need more help with classic board games?
 Whether you want to learn the top Scrabble strategies or how to win at Monopoly every time, we’ve got a tutorial guide.
-We can even help with the basics of how to play chess or Poker hand rankings.
+If you’re after freeform party gaming fun, we can help there too – check out our list of hundreds of quality, spicy Truth or Dare questions.